 There is a medicinal stench which is most peculiar.

 Apart from the carpet, the door and the walls, the only other things to notice are the furniture, and the blue-framed windows, which are open.
 Walking to the window you will see the herb and vegetable gardens that lay just beyond the Kitchen Witch’s domain.
 Beyond that, a low line of hedges separating the grounds of Domus Exsulis from the vastness of green fields, undulating downwards towards the long Mishgalaveri Vale.

 You decide it is not an unpleasant room, despite the medicinal smell.
 You sit down at the simple white desk, rattling at the drawers which will not open.
 You rummage the desk in search of a key.

 The Featured Image is by Pedro Ribeiro Simões from Lisboa, Portugal, licensed under a Creative Commons Attribution 2.0 Generic license.
 Accessed via Wiki Commons.
-The background digital art divider is by (c) Nin Harris.
+The digital art divider is by (c) Anita Harris Satkunananthan.
 All Rights Reserved.